GENERAL INFORMATION & COURSE RULES

 Only members and their guests are entitled to use the golf course.

 A member may bring up to 3 guests at any one time and is fully responsible for their behaviour whilst on the course.
-The appropriate Green Fee, levied at the time must be paid for each guest before play commences and the green fee ticket must be displayed.
+The appropriate Guest Membership Fee, levied at the time must be paid for each guest before play commences.
+Payment is made direct to the treasurer via bank transfer or an agreed alternative.
 Failure to do so may result in members and their guests being asked to leave the course.

 Golf bags/clubs may not be shared by players.

 Any member found not displaying a current membership bag tag and year sticker may be asked to leave the course.